benjamin-glitsos/item-management-system/README.md

 **Note:** refactoring in progress, so the code is still messy.

-* Structure: Routes, Pages, Hooks, Components, and Utilities.
+* Structure: Pages, Hooks, Components, and Utilities.
 * Server-state management using React Query.
 * Functional data transformations using Ramda.